Part of the Vitality Arts Special Report

 “Steve and I started talking, and then I contacted some other colleagues from SteppingStone, including choreographer Sandy Agustin and musical director Stephen Houtz.
 Among five of us, we have more than 150 years of theater experience and have previously worked together in various collaborations,” said Hitchler.

 The team was excited about moving forward and incorporated Theatre 55 in time to apply for funding.
-They launched the company last fall.
+They launched the company in the fall of 2018.

 Casting the Show